 What is NIST 800-171 Compliance?

-To help these businesses The United States government has a non-regulated agency called the National Institute of Standards and Technology (NIST) to help companies reach their standards.
+To help these businesses, the United States government has a non-regulated agency called the National Institute of Standards and Technology (NIST) to help companies reach their standards.
 One of the main jobs they perform is helping businesses enforce various standards and regulations that they may not be aware of.
+The National Institute of Standards and Technology (NIST) has published a security framework that is designed for small businesses looking to work on government contracts.
+It provides a set of guidelines for corporate IT professionals and best practices for small businesses looking to work on government contracts.

 - Categorize the information to be protected.